 In Windows Server 2012 the algorithms can’t scale as well and performance suffers due to things like scanning for and inserting changes can slow down as the total data set increases.
 These processes have been redesigned in Windows Server 2016.
 It now uses new stream map structures and improved partial file optimization.
 As a result 1TB file sizes have become good candidates.

 DPM is already leveraging deduplication of virtual machines (CPS drove that I think, see Deduplicating DPM Storage).

-In Windows Server 2016 all the dedup configuration settings have been combined into a new usage type called “Backup”.
+In Windows Server 2016 all the dedup configuration settings needed for the DPM backup scenario have been combined into a new usage type called “Backup”.
 This simplifies the deployment and helps “future proof” your setup as future changes can automatically be applied true this usage type.

 Nano Server support